crystal-ruby/pages/rubyx/layers.md

 parfait, and the same objects will be used at runtime and compile time.

-Since working with at this low machine level (essentially assembler) is not easy to follow for everyone, an interpreter was created.
+Since working with at this low machine level (essentially assembler) is not easy to follow for everyone (me :-), an interpreter was created (by me:-).
 Later a graphical interface, a kind of [visual debugger](https://github.com/ruby-x/rubyx-debugger) was added.
 Visualizing the control flow and being able to see values updated immediately helped tremendously in creating this layer.
 And the interpreter helps in testing, ie keeping it